top of page

 • Established an initial Advisory Board from key stakeholder groups.

-• Supported community building for Effective Altruism.
+• Supported Effective Animal Advocacy community building in Kenya.

 IMPORTANT PUBLICATIONS: